AWeissert/MALDI-image-representation/README.md

 └── AugmentationCuda.py\

 ## DATA
-All folders starting with 'ExampleData' contain a small example dataset.
-This dataset is a reduced subset of the original data, with fewer m/z-values and smaller image sections.
-The full processed dataset used in the paper is published under the CC-BY 4.0 license and is available here: https://doi.org/10.17877/RTG2624-2026-MRKM1K1K
+The folder 'ExampleData_Raw' and 'ExampleData_Labels' contain a small example dataset.
+This dataset is a reduced subset of the original data, with fewer m/z-values and small image sections.
+The folder 'ExampleData_Processed' and 'ExampleData_Training' contain only a portion of the processed Example Data to save storage, but showcase the dataformat.
+The workflow below explains how to create this data on the full Example Data set.
+The real processed dataset used in the paper is published under the CC-BY 4.0 license and is available here: https://doi.org/10.17877/RTG2624-2026-MRKM1K1K

 ## WORKFLOW
 The scripts are intended to be run in numerical order.